 1. Schools require standardized tests because they have value.

 University School recently evaluated 10 years of ISEE data.
-The results revealed a “modest correlation” between a student’s ISEE score and his English and math grades.
+The results revealed a “modest correlation” between a student’s ISEE score and his English and math grades. [adrotate banner=”90″] Studies have shown a similar correlation between the SAT or ACT and a student’s grades in the freshman year of college.
+The results explain why most private schools and colleges continue to require them as entrance exams.

 “A test doesn’t tell you everything, but it certainly can provide insight,” explains Townsend-Hartz.
 She notes that at University School, an applicant’s test score is just a part of the picture they use to evaluate candidates.
 But a low score can be a red flag that a student may not be able to handle the school’s rigorous curriculum.
 Likewise, while no college relies solely on the ACT or SAT score for admissions decisions, it’s still an important factor, especially at competitive colleges.